pombase/canto/documentation/canto.md

     apt-get install vagrant

 ## Canto via Vagrant
-Once VirtualBox and Vagrant are installed, use these commands to:

-- create a virtual machine
-- install the operating system
+Once VirtualBox and Vagrant are installed, use these commands to create a virtual machine, install the operating system (Ubuntu) and install Canto and its dependencies:

-- install Canto
-- start the Canto server
+    cd canto
     vagrant box add precise64 http://files.vagrantup.com/precise64.box
-    cd canto
     vagrant up

-You can then `ssh` to the virtual machine with:
+These will take many minutes to complete.
+If everything is succesful, once `vagrant up` returns you can `ssh` to the virtual machine with:

     vagrant ssh